UnionInternationalCheminsdeFer/OSDM/spec/synchronization-management.md

   updated.
 Thus, it does not cover real-time updates.
 The trip on the level of that provider is still feasible.

-  The recommended action is to reload the booking from this provider.
+  The recommended action is to reload and update the booking from this provider i.e. the related fulfillments.
 If part of a multi-provider trip, check the total trip is still feasible and bubble the event up.
-If final partner, inform the client.
+If it reaches final partner, it informs the client.

 - `BOOKING_REAL_TIME_EVENT_OCCURRED`